-A few words about myself:
+A few words about me:

 Education: BA in Interdisciplinary Studies with minors in Communication, English, Film Studies, History, and Religious Studies.